Dog Hiking Gear List

 The hands-free leash also allows you to connect your dog to a tree or heavy backpack during break times so you can eat lunch with a bit of personal space.
 This feature allows the dog to be tied out safely so they can’t harass other hikers or wildlife but gives you the space to eat without having a hot breath in your face tasting each bite.

-COMPARE PRICES OF THE RUFFWEAR ROAMER BUNGEE DOG LEASH
+COMPARE PRICES OF THE RUFFWEAR ROAMER LEASH

 Sunny is taking a rest with his Roamer Leash